CLT for generalized patterned random matrices: a unified approach: LES for independent entries

-Note that each sentence in $SP(p,2k)$ are composed of $k$ sub-sentences of two words.
-Suppose sentences $W_{C_1},W_{C_2},\ldots, W_{C_k}$ are given, with $r$ sentences in $\PP_{2}(p,p)$ and the rest $(k-r)$ sentences belonging to $\PP_{2,4}(p,p)$.
-We aim to enumerate the number of sentences $W \in SP(p,2k)$ such that sentences $W_{C_1},\ldots, W_{C_k}$ are the sub-sentences corresponding to the clusters of $W$ .
+Note that for even $p_n$, each sentence in $SP(p_n,2k)$ is composed of $k$ sub-sentences each made of two words.
+Suppose that the sentences $W_{1},W_{2},\ldots, W_{k}$ are given, with $r$ sentences in $\PP_{2}(p_n,p_n)$ and the rest $(k-r)$ sentences belonging to $\PP_{2,4}(p_n,p_n)$.
+We aim to enumerate the number of sentences $W \in SP(p_n,2k)$ such that sentences $W_{1},W_{2}\ldots, W_{k}$ are the sub-sentences corresponding to the clusters of $W$.
 Note that the number of ways of choosing $k$ clusters of size two is $\#\PP_2(2k)$, the number of pair-partitions of $[2k]$.
-And the number of ways of choosing $r$ clusters among this particular choice of $k$ clusters, such that the corresponding sub-sentences are elements of $\PP_{2}(p,p)$, is ${k \choose r}$.
-Once, the above are fixed, we can uniquely determine the sentence $W \in SP(p,2k)$.
+And the number of ways of choosing $r$ clusters among this particular choice of $k$ clusters such that the corresponding sub-sentences are elements of $\PP_{2}(p_n,p_n)$ is ${k \choose r}$.
+Once the above are fixed, we can uniquely determine the sentence $W \in SP(p_n,2k)$, by imposing the condition that different clusters do not have the same letters.
 This implies that